Johan Desaeger, PhD

 I worked as a post-doc at UF, then as a Biological Scientist IV (CREC) until December 2018.
 In December 2018, I transferred to Gulf Coast Research and Education Center (GCREC) to join “Strawberry Breeding and Genetics” program and nematology program to be the “Director of International Outreach” for the “Strawberry Breeding and Genetics” program.
 My job duties include: 1) International outreach and dissemination of information to academic and private institutions worldwide involved in the research and/or propagation of UF strawberry varieties, 2) research on strawberry and other vegetable plant parasitic and entomopathogenic (insect parasitic) nematodes, microbial interactions including (nematodes, fungi and bacteria), general plant pathology, and biological control.
 I also work to assure the IFAS and UF Strawberry Variety Development Program’s rights are protected when utilized by growers abroad and to prevent any future illegal propagation.
 I regularly meet with foreign government officials/growers and exporters, giving lectures and holding various workshops to increase the awareness of UF/IFAS strawberry varieties and to help strengthen IBR enforcement.

 I grew up in Can Tho City, located in the Vietnamese Mekong Delta, which is the main area of agricultural production of Vietnam, mostly rice, vegetables, and tropical fruits.
 This nourished me to study BSc in Agronomy at Can Tho University, where I finished this program in 2009 and became a researcher at the Department of Plant Protection, Can Tho University after I had a one-year internship at the ARAVA Center in Israel.
 In 2012, I graduated MSc in Agriculture at Szent Istvan University, Hungary funded by FVM-FAO Scholarship.
 In 2014, I joined the University of Illinois at Urbana Champaign, Illinois under a Ph.D sandwich program granted by Lee Foundation Rice Research Fellowship which I had 3 years at UIUC and 2 years at the International Rice Research Institute, the Philippines to conduct my Ph.D research.
-I earned the Ph.D in Nematology/Plant Pathology in May 2019 and then joined the Department of Nematology, the University of California, Riverside as a Staff Research Associate at Kearney Agricultural Research and Education Center.
-Since January 2020, I am working as a Postdoctoral Research Associate at the University of Florida GCREC, Wimauma in the Nematology laboratory.
+I earned the Ph.D in Crop Sciences with the specialization in Nematology in May 2019 and then joined the Department of Nematology, the University of California, Riverside as a Staff Research Associate I at Kearney Agricultural Research and Education Center.
+From January 2020 – October 2021, I was working as a Postdoctoral Research Associate at the University of Florida GCREC, Wimauma in the Nematology laboratory.
+Since November 2021, I become a Biological Scientist III in this laboratory.
 My research program is to study non-fumigant nematicides, bio-fumigation, bio-control, and cover crops as the alternatives for the chemical soil fumigants on strawberry and vegetables.